 On July 1, 2022, the Company filed a new shelf Registration Statement on Form S-3 (the "July 2022 Form S-3") with the SEC pertaining to the potential future issuance of one or more classes or series of debt, equity, or derivative securities.
 The maximum aggregate offering amount of securities sold pursuant to the June 2022 Form S-3 is not to exceed \$20,000,000.
 On August 1, 2022 and September 1 2022, the Company filed with the SEC Prospectus Supplements to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 213,158 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,097,765 and up to 284,995 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,467,729, respectively.
 Each of these Prospectus Supplements established that our shares of preferred stock were to be sold in three offering periods with three separate offering prices beginning with an offering price of \$5.15 per share and concluding with an offering of \$5.35 per share.
-On October 3, 2022, the Company filed with the SEC a Prospectus Supplement to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 233,564 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,26,211.
-This Prospectus Supplement established that our shares of preferred stock wave offering prices beginning with an offering of \$5.25 per share and concluding with an offering of \$5.35 per share.
-On November 1, 2022, the Company filed with the SEC a Prospectus Supplement to the Side offering periods with two separate offering prices beginning with an offering of \$5.35 per share.
-On November 1, 2022, the Company filed with the SEC a Prospectus Supplement to the July 2022 Form S-3, pursuant to which the Company filed with the SEC a Prospectus Supplement to the July 2022 Form S-3, pursuant to which the SC a Prospectus Supplement established that our shares of Series A Redeemable Prefe
+On October 3, 2022, the Company filed with the SEC a Prospectus Supplement to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 233,564 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,226,211.
+This Prospectus Supplement established that our shares of preferred stock were to be sold in two offering periods with two separate offering prices beginning with an offering price of \$5.25 per share and concluding with an offering of \$5.35 per share.
+On November 1, 2022, the Company filed with the SEC a Prospectus Supplement to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 344,861 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,845,009.
+This Prospectus Supplement established that our shares of preferred stock were to be sold in one offering period with an offering price of \$5.35 per share.
+Net proceeds of \$3,156,064 have been received under these offerings as of December, 31 2022 for the issuance of Preferred Stock.